 Accessibility - If you have particular requirements, for example if you have limited mobility, sight or hearing, please let us know and we will do our best to help.
 At the bottom of each interest group's page there is an indication of accessibility.
 Please contact the convenor before joining a group to discuss any issues there might be, or email Jo to discuss your needs.

 Social Media - We now have a Facebook page.
 Do take a look and if you are a member you will also be able to access a linked group where you can comment, add ideas and share news about your activity groups.
 Just look for the link to "Bristol u3a Members" and apply to join.
-It is regularly updated with Bristol u3a news and items that may be of interest to our members.
+We also have an Instagram account - search for u3abristol.
+Our accounts are regularly updated with Bristol u3a news and items that may be of interest to our members.

 If you are no longer in full-time employment, do come and join us